jcrozum/biobalm/Trappist-min-max-fix/readme.md

 Run

-    python3 trappist.py -c max -m 1000 -t 120 -s asp test.bnet
+    python3 trappist.py -c max -m 1000 -t 120 -s asp -tr 0 test.bnet

 where
 + `-c max` indicates computing max. trap spaces.
 + `-m 1000` indicates that the maximum number of solutions computed is `1000`.
 + `-t 120` indicates that the time limit is 120 seconds.
-+ `asp` indicates that the problem is encoded as an ASP (it is possible to use MaxSAT or CSP).
++ `-s asp` indicates that the problem is encoded as an ASP (it is possible to use MaxSAT or CSP).
++ `-tr 0` indicate the original BN (`-tr ` means the time-reversal BN).
 + `test.bnet` indicates the input file.
 Now, Trappist only supports the .bnet format.

 Note that a Boolean network may have no max. trap spaces.